 If your startup or small business is in a similar situation and you want to set up your own program, here is a good resource on maternity leave laws and policies.
 As you can see from the above data, we encourage you to exceed the minimum requirements in your state.

 The following deck gives you a look into the full results of our survey.

-UPDATE: About a year after our study, the research has been featured in an article on The Atlantic: Silicon Valley’s Best and Worst Jobs for New Moms (and Dads).
+Our research has been featured in an article in The Atlantic: Silicon Valley’s Best and Worst Jobs for New Moms (and Dads).
 This article takes the conversation to a new level of depth.